devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 Author: [Damien Burks]

 Welcome to the very first page of The DevSec Blueprint.
 I've been sure to do my best structuring this content in an order that makes sense.
-Before we dive into the concept of DevSecOps, and defining it, there are a _few_ concepts that I think you all need to be aware of starting with Application Security.
+Before we dive into the concept of DevSecOps and defining it, there are a _few_ concepts that I think you all need to be aware of starting with Application Security.

 ## Overview